Purpose of the Scholarship

 The concept and practice of partnering will change as the needs of parks and recreation professionals evolve.
 This scholarship encourages applications to take the practice of partnerships to the next level.

-Chris wanted this scholarship to be open to all parks and recreation professionals working in the field who want to advance their knowledge and skills in the practice of partnering for effective delivery of services and improvement of the communities they serve.
+Chris wanted this scholarship to be open to all parks and recreation professionals working in the field who wish to advance their knowledge and skills in the practice of partnering for effective delivery of services and improvement of the communities they serve.
+Agencies are not eligible to apply, only individuals may apply.
+An IRS Form 1099 will be issued for the amount of your scholarship.

 Expectations of Applicants